 You can customise this recipe and use any essential oils, herbs and flowers that you have or prefer.
 Here are some suggestions:

-- Ylang ylang EO & rose (or hibiscus) petals – Romantic
+- Romantic: Ylang ylang EO & rose (or hibiscus) petals

-- Grapefruit EO & cinnamon sticks – Toning
+- Toning: Grapefruit EO & cinnamon sticks

 Other suggestions for muscular tension: rosemary, marjoram, thyme, chamomile.

-Lasted me about: 1 bath
+Lasted me about: 1 bath.

 Estimated shelf life: 6 months (stored in an air-tight jar away from moisture).

 CHERRY ON TOP

 This is a very affordable & quick gift to make.

 - Whole milk powder: Fats & proteins in milk moisturise & soothe skin irritations.
 This is not necessarily baby formula, but rather actual milk in powdered form.
 Look out for Nestle‘s brand in grocery stores.
 Alternatively, you can use rice, almond or coconut milk powder.